The program is divided into seven main sections:

-- The Min. stock indicator on the Dashboard, and also the Critical on-hand report within the Stock and Procurement sections will show the amount needed to re-fill min. stock levels.
+- The Min. stock indicator on the Dashboard, and also the Critical on-hand report within the Stock and Procurement sections, plus the Requirements report in the Procurement section will show the amount needed to re-fill min. stock levels.

-- Raise Purchase Orders from the Critical on-hand report.
-(You can also raise Manufacturing Orders from the Stock section's report)
+- Raise Purchase Orders from the Critical on-hand or Requirements report.

 - Receive ordered products by entering the Arrival date inside the purchase order.